Skip to main content

 Databases

-One of the principal objectives of CEEMS stack is to avoid creating new software and use open source components as much as possible.
-It is clear that stack needs a Time Series Database (TSDB) to store time series metrics of compute units and Prometheus proved to be the defacto standard in cloud-native community for its performance.
-Thus, CEEMS use Prometheus (or PromQL compliant TSDB) as its TSDB.
-CEEMS also use a relational DB for storing a list of compute units along with their aggregate metrics from different resource managers.
+One of the principal objectives of the CEEMS stack is to avoid creating new software and use open-source components as much as possible.
+It is clear that the stack needs a Time Series Database (TSDB) to store time series metrics of compute units, and Prometheus has proven to be the de facto standard in the cloud-native community for its performance.
+Thus, CEEMS uses Prometheus (or PromQL-compliant TSDB) as its TSDB.
+CEEMS also uses a relational DB for storing a list of compute units along with their aggregate metrics from different resource managers.
 CEEMS uses SQLite for its simplicity and performance.
-Moreover CEEMS relational DB does not need concurrent writes as there is always a single thread (go routine) is fetching compute units from underlying resource manager and writing them to the DB.
+Moreover, CEEMS' relational DB does not need concurrent writes as there is always a single thread (goroutine) fetching compute units from the underlying resource manager and writing them to the DB.
 Thus, SQLite can be a very good option and avoids having to maintain complex DB servers.

-For the case of continuous profiling, Grafana Pyroscope provides an OSS version of continuous profiling database which can be regarded as equivalent of Prometheus for profiling data.
-Grafana Alloy is the agent that runs on all compute nodes like Prometheus exporter which in-turn sends profiling data to Pyroscope server.
-CEEMS stack provides a list of targets (processes) that needs to continuously profiling to Grafana Alloy.
+For the case of continuous profiling, Grafana Pyroscope provides an OSS version of a continuous profiling database, which can be regarded as equivalent to Prometheus for profiling data.
+Grafana Alloy is the agent that runs on all compute nodes like the Prometheus exporter, which in turn sends profiling data to the Pyroscope server.
+The CEEMS stack provides a list of targets (processes) that need continuous profiling to Grafana Alloy.

 Visualization

-Once the metrics are gathered, we need an application to visualize metrics for the end-users in a user-friendly way.
-CEEMS uses Grafana which is also the de facto standard in cloud-native community.
+Once the metrics are gathered, we need an application to visualize metrics for end users in a user-friendly way.
+CEEMS uses Grafana, which is also the de facto standard in the cloud-native community.
 Grafana has very good integration for Prometheus and also for Grafana Pyroscope.